 While horizontal lines convey serenity, diagonals give a dynamic and energetic feel to the image, conveying action and creating tension.

-This shot of Ted was taken as part of my #tailsofbrisbane project last year.
+This shot of Ted was taken as part of my Tails of Brisbane project in 2016.
 In contrast to the stable, straight horizon line running through the centre - which complements and echoes Ted’s relaxed pose, there are two sets of diagonals - the bench seat that Ted is lying on - and the bridge overhead.
 Both of these “point” straight to the most important part of the image - Ted’s handsome face!

 The diagonals also work together to create numerous dynamic triangles in the image - almost too many to count!